SDpDas/ARdya-eureka/README.md

-# ARdya - AI-Powered Augmented Reality Creator
+# ARdya - AI-Powered Augmented Reality Studio

 ARdya is a Next.js application that enables users to create immersive augmented reality (AR) experiences using AI-driven 3D model generation.
 With a user-friendly interface, users can describe 3D scenes, upload assets, and publish AR experiences accessible via QR codes on any smartphone or tablet.